Imamsa786/Digital-Forensics/Digital_forensic-main/Ex_05_Autopsy.md

 # Result
 Successfully analyzed the provided disk image using Autopsy.
 Recovered deleted files, extracted metadata, and generated a forensic report summarizing digital evidence.

----

-# Conclusion
-Autopsy proved to be an effective digital forensic analysis tool, enabling investigators to extract, analyze, and preserve crucial digital evidence efficiently.